junxit/us-congress-bills-117/metadata.md

 - 2021-12-01 — Placed on the Union Calendar, Calendar No. 142.
 - 2021-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-198.
 - 2021-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-198.
+- 2021-12-08 — Considered as unfinished business. (consideration: CR H7546)
+- 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 8 (Roll no. 429).
+- 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 8 (Roll no. 429).